vipulnaik/diet-exercise-health/profile-information/health-profile.md

   and aldosterone levels that vary widely through the day (ADH is higher at night, leading to more reabsorption and less urine output).
-The relatively stable parts contribute to about 85% reabsorption, so even at peak, urine output is at most about 15% of GFR.
+The relatively stable parts contribute to about 85% reabsorption, so even at peak, urine production is at most about 15% of GFR.
 But where exactly it lands between 0% and 15% depends on many factors.